-In the fall semester of their preclinical year, students apply for the Medical Laboratory Science Clinical Year Program through the department.
-Criteria used to determine admission include the academic record, letters of recommendation, and a personal interview.
-The number of positions in each class for the clinical year is limited and determined by the Program's Advisory Committee.
+- Criteria used to determine admission include the academic record, letters of recommendation, and a personal interview.
+The number of positions in each class for the clinical year is limited and determined each year by the Program's Advisory Committee

 Students must complete all CoSM courses, including courses required for the program, with a grade of "C" or better.